charlax/dotfiles/README.md

     $ python install.py # If you want only dotfiles
     $ python install.py --with-dotvim # If you want also my dotvim

 You should read the script before executing it.
+By default, dotfiles are stored in `~/.dotfiles/`.

 Software install
 ----------------